JJWatMyself/SunPower/README.md

 Technically the spec sheet isn’t wrong, they have chosen to display an integer and rounded up: 96%.
 But the rating is less than 96%, so increasing accuracy on this can help us improve decisions we might make when analyzing the inverter efficiency.
 Therefore we want actual_inv_eff (%) to be 95.5224% or greater.

 So for our fith field delta_inv_eff (%) we will analyze the inverter efficiency in a more intuitive fashion by comparing actual_inv_eff (%) to rated_inv_eff (%).
 This tells us how close (delta) to our super accurate version of ‘DC/AC CEC Conversion Efficiency’ the inverter is performing.
 A positive value means the performance has exceeded (hurray!) the spec.
 A negative value means that the inverter is not performing to the stated spec (boooo!).
 Observing these calculations for just one day I have already been able to conclude that when the power is less than 10-15%, the inverter under performs.
 At dawn and dusk or on a cloudy day if power is less than 10-15%, there is more power loss at the inverter. i.e. actual_inv_eff (%) < 95.5224%.
 The efficiency is as low as 65%.
 Who would have known?
+At that power level though, who cares what the efficiency is.

-We can use these five new fields and make some decisions:
+So with all this new derived data, we can use the additional five new fields and make some decisions:

 Scenario 1: